Dikachi-official/Dynamic-user-Admin-dashboard/README.md

 <h2>How it works</h2>
-<p>djongo is a SQL to mongodb query compiler.
-It translates a SQL query string into a mongoDB query document.
-As a result, all Django features, models etc. work as is.</p>
+<p>djongo is an SQL to mongodb query compiler.
+It translates an SQL query string into a mongoDB query document.
+As a result, all Django features, models etc. work as it should.</p>

 <strong>Django contrib modules:</strong>